Buzz!: The Sports Quiz

 Buzz!: The Sports Quiz is a 2006 party video game developed by Kuju Entertainment and published by Sony Computer Entertainment for the PlayStation 2.
 It is the third instalment in the Buzz! series and the first not to be developed by Relentless Software.
-Like the previous two games in the series, it was released only in Europe.
-Players answer questions asked by the Quizmaster (Buzz) using their Buzz! buzzers.
+Like the Buzz!: The Music Quiz, it was released only in Europe and Australia.
+Players answer questions asked by the Quizmaster (the titular Buzz, voiced by Jason Donovan) using their Buzz! buzzers.

 Gameplay

 The game is very similar to an actual game show, fit with the eponymous Quizmaster, his 'delicious' sidekick (Rose), buzzers, a theme song and an audience which claps and laughs.
 In every type of game, players must choose from easy mode or hard mode.

 Players can choose from the 16 avatars, each representing different sports.
-These include an auto racing driver, a darts player, a tennis player, a basketball player, a footballer/soccer player, an ice hockey goalie, a shotputter, a volleyball player, a sumo wrestler, a skier, a rugby player, a golfer, a horse rider, a cricketer, a boxer and an American football player.
+These include an auto racing driver, a darts player, a tennis player, a basketball player, a footballer/soccer player, an ice hockey goalkeeper, a shotputter, a volleyball player, a sumo wrestler, a skier, a rugby player, a golfer, a horse rider, a cricketer, a boxer and an American football player.
 There are also three colour palettes, referred to as costumes, to choose from for each avatar.
 Players can choose from a short game, standard game, long game or a custom game.